 It’s easy to make your own delicious veggie burgers.

-After you’ve tried these mushroom barley burgers, you’ll say goodbye to frozen, processed patties.
-These get wonderful flavor from sautéed mushrooms, sage, and mozzarella cheese.
+These burgers get wonderful flavor from sautéed mushrooms, sage, and mozzarella cheese.

 Mushroom Barley Burgers With Sage